-Remember how you use to have surveyors all over the place staking and providing all grading stakes during the earthwork process?
-Technology has provided for a more simple, easiest and possibly safer solution by installing GPS grading devices to all types of heavy equipment.
+Remember how you used to have surveyors all over the place staking and providing all grading stakes during the earthwork process?
+Technology has provided for a more simple, easier, and possibly safer solution by installing GPS grading devices to all types of heavy equipment.
 There are multiple options that you can use to install GPS grading control system to your equipment depending on the needs and complexity of your project.
 Let's take a look at some of the most common alternatives.

 GPS Grading Systems

-In order to be successful in the earth moving industry you really need one of these GPS grading systems installed and fully function in your equipment.
-These systems also called as Machine control systems can be extremely beneficial during the earthwork process reducing the needs of additional staking process.
-There are some other benefits and they will be summarized later on.
-There are different manufacturers available and this equipment can be installed in almost all types of dozers, excavators, graders and even skid steer loaders.
+In order to be successful in the earthmoving industry you really need one of these GPS grading systems installed and fully function in your equipment.
+These systems, also called machine control systems, can be extremely beneficial during the earthwork process reducing the needs of additional staking processes.
+There are different manufacturers available and this equipment can be installed in almost all types of dozers, excavators, graders, and even skid steer loaders.

 - Residential site grading